 We reserve the right to verify any documents lodged with your application with a document issuing authority, a relevant third party, or via document examination techniques.
 Applications containing false or misleading information will most likely be refused.
 We expect you to advise us of any changes to the information you have provided as soon as the change happens.

-The Department of Immigration and Border Protection at the Australian High Commission accepts two formats of passport copies:
+The Department of Home Affairs at the Australian High Commission accepts two formats of passport copies:

 - Notarised copies of ALL pages, blank or otherwise; or

 - Copies witnessed by VFS (paper applications only)